 The audio controls below allow you to play the mp3 version of Schubert's The Trout (Die Forelle) for voice and piano or you can download the MP3 file.
-You can also download the midi version of Schubert's The Trout (Die Forelle) for voice and piano or alternatively edit/play the midi file.
+You can also download the midi version of Schubert's The Trout (Die Forelle) for voice and piano.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Schubert's The Trout (Die Forelle) for voice and piano in PDF format.